Who Is It For? | Get Better Sleep

 Read below to learn how training with the NeurOptimal® Neurofeedback System offers help with sleep management.

 Scroll down to receive our free E-Book on sleep!

 - Do you have trouble relaxing after work?

 - Does it take you more than 15 minutes to fall asleep?

 - Do you struggle to focus on a specific task during the day?

-The various things we do during a normal day require different levels of consciousness and awareness.
-Your brain needs tremendous flexibility to shift from one “mode” to another.
-The heightened state of awareness necessary to complete a work task is obviously not the best state for sleep.
+The various things we do during a normal day require different brainwave activity and degrees of awareness.
+Your brain needs flexibility to shift from one “mode” to another.
+For example, the heightened state of awareness necessary to complete a work task is obviously not the best state for sleep.
 That’s why brain flexibility is so important.

 A mind that is more flexible adapts and responds quicker and more appropriately to changes in your environment.
 The more easily your brain adjusts to changes encountered in a normal busy day, the better you feel.
 A lack of brain fitness, on the other hand, can leave you drained and stressed at the end of the day.